openNDS/openNDS/docs/source/config.rst

 A list of the MAC addresses of trusted client devices.

 Trusted clients are granted immediate and unconditional access and do not require authentication.
 Trusted client data usage is not recorded and no quotas or timeouts are applied.
-See "Pre-emptive Clients" for conditional access for "trusted" clients.
+See :ref:`Preemptive Clients` for conditional access for "trusted" clients.

 .. note::
  Be aware that most mobile devices randomise their MAC address for each wireless network encountered.